 have been performed?

-GXS> This document has been reviewed, and there is no concern about depth or breadth about the previous reviews.
-Only some editing modification should be considered.
+Yes.
+See acknowledgement section for list of key reviewers, including Lou Berger, TEAS chair.
+This document has been reviewed, and there is no concern about depth or breadth about the previous reviews..

 (1.c) Does the Document Shepherd have concerns that the document